pln-dna/pln-dna.github.io/docs/index.md

 ## Cautions

 However, there are important cautions to consider.
-Y-DNA testing only traces one line of ancestry — your direct paternal line — so it represents just a small fraction of your overall family tree.
-Additionally, unexpected results, such as non-paternity events (where the presumed father is not the biological father), can arise and may be emotionally sensitive.
-Privacy is another concern; while most testing companies have safeguards in place, users should carefully review privacy policies and consider how their data might be used or shared.
+Unexpected results, such as non-paternity events (where the presumed father, grandfather etc. is discovered not to be the biological father, grandfather etc.), can arise and this could be traumatic to the tester or his extended family members.
+Privacy is another concern; while Y-DNA projects do not typically reveal the names of the testees - just the earliest known paternal ancestor - if you have a rare name it may be possible to work out who you are.
+Y-DNA information is relatively benign and non-medical in nature but it is theoretically possible your Y-DNA results could correlate with some Y-chromosome disease that could be found in the future.
+As this would also correlate with your surname, the publishing of Y-DNA information does not substantively add to the risk.
+Ultimately many people are happy to share their Y-DNA results pseudonymously in return for the knowledge it brings.

 Overall, Y-DNA testing can be a rewarding and enlightening experience for those interested in deepening their understanding of paternal heritage.
 When approached with realistic expectations and an awareness of potential surprises, it can significantly enhance genealogical research.